 Bridge of Orchy Station is a stereotypical West Highland Line ‘Swiss chalet’ style building located on a central platform with pedestrian access under the railway and up a flight of steps to the platform.
-In the picture below the building is finished attractively in the typical West Highland green and cream scheme.
-The building is currently in use as a successful bunkhouse and has a smart well kept appearance.
+In the picture from December 2009 the building is finished attractively in the West Highland green and cream scheme.
+The building is currently in use as a successful bunkhouse, the West Highland Way Sleeper, and has a smart well-kept appearance.

-The rail passenger is treated to a spectacular feature between Tyndrum and Bridge of Orchy; the great horse shoe curve at Auch where the line turns through 180 degrees and crosses to lattice steel viaducts beneath the mountains of Beinn Dorain and Beinn Odhar.
-See the pictures below and CLICK Image for a short video clip of Steam Power in action at Auch.
+The rail passenger is treated to a spectacular feature between Tyndrum and Bridge of Orchy – the Great Horseshoe Curve at Auch where the line turns through 180 degrees and crosses two lattice steel viaducts beneath the mountains of Beinn Dorain and Beinn Odhar.
+See the pictures below and Click on the image for a short video clip of steam power at Auch.

-The train on the left is a special charter hauled by ‘Black 5’ 44871, passing Achallader, on route, and about 6km north of Bridge of Orchy.
-This is close to the point where the railway rejoins visual contact with the public road network (except for the road end of the long minor road at Rannoch Station) after its long journey of 30 miles from Tulloch in Glen Spean.
+The train on the left is a special charter hauled by ‘Black 5’ 44871, passing Achallader, en route, and about 6km north, of Bridge of Orchy.
+This is close to the point where the railway re-joins visual contact with the public road network after its long journey of 30 miles from Tulloch in Glen Spean.
 A journey through the wild landscape of Loch Treig, the climb to Corrour and across the wilderness of Rannoch Moor.
 This picture, although taken on a dull day, shows the rich warm colours of autumn.
 A line which amply rewards the traveller with fine scenery, whatever the weather.